 Kaffe's one man multimedia show in 2006 at the Prince Eugen's Waldemarsudde, Sweden was followed by an exhibition of Kaffe's quilts, knitting and needlepoint at the Modemuseum Hasselt, Belgium and 2007 continues with Kaffe embarking on a workshop tour of Australia and New Zealand and the launch of his knit book 'Kaffe Knits Again' published by Rowan.

 In 2013, Kaffe was awarded the Turner Medal.
-This is awarded by the Colour Group (Great Britain) to a distinguished artist or art historian, honoring Britain's greatest colourist.
+This is awarded by the Colour Group (Great Britain) to a distinguished artist or art historian, honouring Britain's greatest colourists.

-Kaffe teaches quiltmakers all over the world to learn to work with color in an instinctive way, his unique sense of colour and drive to create, combined with his desire to encourage others, has led to his reputation as a guru in the world of colour and textiles.
+Kaffe gives slide talks and workshops on Colour in design, which take him all over the world each year, allowing him to see how people use his fabrics and pick up inspiration.
+He teaches individuals all over the world to learn to work with colour in an instinctive way.
+Kaffe's unique sense of colour, drive to create, and his desire to encourage others, has led to his reputation as a guru in the world of colour and textiles.